terraform-aviatrix-modules/terraform-aviatrix-aws-transit-firenet/README.md

-# Module Aviatrix Transit Firenet VPC for AWS
+# Aviatrix Transit Firenet VPC for AWS

 ### Description
 This module deploys a VPC, Aviatrix transit gateways and firewall instances.
 Defining the Aviatrix Terraform provider is assumed upstream and is not part of this module.